 Randy: We’ve been talking about a lot of great subjects here.
 Let the folks know if they want to learn more where can they go to learn more right now?

 Ted: So come over to tedthomas.com, that’s an easy one.
 Tedthomas.com.
-I’ve got tons of videos there and course materials, there’s everything under the sun that you can dream of.
+I’ve got tons of information there and course materials, there’s everything under the sun that you can dream of.
 I’ve been doing this for 30 years and I’ve been teaching it for the last 25 years.
 So you go there, you’ll get a ton of information.

 Randy: Great.
 Head over there right now, and we’ll see ya.